-The following shall guide the review of articles submitted for publication in UBUNTU:
+The following shall guide the review of articles submitted for publication in African journal of peace and conflict studies:

 1. Each article must have two reviewers and must, in each case, be ‘double-blind reviewed’ - which means that reviewer and author identities, in each case, must be concealed from each other throughout the Review Process.
 This also means that in submitting articles for consideration, authors should have a separate page for their names and institutional affiliations and should take care to ensure that their names or institutional affiliations are not revealed in the article they wish to be considered for publication.